xroynard/MeshGradientPy/README.md

 We also developed a multiprocessing version of our functions based on the library Ray.
 This gives full support to tailored computing power even on large clusters.

-You can install a working conda env:
+You can install a working conda environment:
 ```
 conda env create -f conda_env.yaml
 ```